 |Face to face counselling:||Yes|

-I am available most evenings and some hours Wednesdays, Thursdays and Fridays daytime..
+I am available days and evenings Monday to Wednesday. and some hours Thursdays and Friday..
 I am also available some weekend hours but this will incur an extra cost.

 Types of client